-You may request to appear for your hearing by telephone.
-You must contact the CSEA and request a telephonic hearing.
-You must also provide the CSEA with the telephone number where you can be reached at the time scheduled for the hearing to begin.
-If you are appearing via telephone, you must submit all documentation for the hearing prior to the hearing date.
+Yes Administrative establishment hearings are held telephonically but you MUST provide the CSEA with the telephone number where you can be reached at the time scheduled for the hearing to begin and you MUST submit all documentation for the hearing prior to the hearing date.

 Are child support recipients required to show how child support money is used?